Unnamedhat88/Cicada/README.md

 ### Frontend
 - **React + TypeScript** for componentized logic and strong typing.
 - **Tailwind CSS** for design consistency and performance.
-- **Custom Canvas Rendering Engine** for gate positioning and wire drawing.

 ### Logic Engine
 - Represents components as nodes linked through dependency mappings between sources and dependents.